php-ru/symfony-docs-ru/components/http_client.rst

 ========================

     The HttpClient component is a low-level HTTP client with support for both PHP stream wrappers and cURL.
-It also provides utilities to consume APIs.
+It provides utilities to consume APIs and supports synchronous and asynchronous operations.

-.. versionadded:: 4.3
+..
+TODO

-    The HttpClient component was introduced in Symfony 4.3.
+.. tell about implementation vs abstraction
+.. tell there are more options
+.. tell chunked + compression are supported out of the box

 Installation
 ------------